EricMFink/PRcasebook/_pages/Part3.md

+---
+layout: casebook

+title: Professional Responsibility
-# Section 3: The Legal Duties of an Attorney 3.1: Fiduciary Duties
+chapter: '3: The Legal Duties of an Attorney'
+permalink: "Part3"

+---

+# 3.1: Fiduciary Duties

 Attorneys are fiduciaries of their clients.
 As fiduciaries, they have certain legal duties to their clients, which include: